 One thing Muslims could do to cheer themselves up is: drop the lunar calendar.
-They’ve got enough to worry about without facing a month of 18-hour total fasts.
+North-west European Muslims have got enough to worry about without facing a month of 18-hour total fasts.

-(I’m not a Muslim – I’m an agnostic lapsed Christian.
+(I’m not a Muslim – I’m a North-west European agnostic lapsed Christian.
 I don’t like religion, but at the same time I’m fascinated by it!
 Some of my friends are Muslims.
 Some of them are fasting.)

 Apparently, a lunar-solar calendar was used in Arabia before Islam.
 A solar correction known as ‘intercalation‘ or ‘nasri‘ took account of the year and the seasons.
 The Islamic lunar calender was implemented, as I understand it, because intercalation was being used to allow armed violence during the months of unarmed peace.
 Or something like that.

-The months were reorganised, and consequently the new Islamic ‘year’, starting, of course, with ‘year‘ zero (or one – it’s not clear) had twelve solar months with no intercalation: 354 or 355 days.
+The months were reorganised, and consequently the new Islamic ‘year’, starting, of course, with ‘year‘ zero (or one – it’s not clear) had twelve lunar months of 29 or 30 days with no intercalation, making a total of 354 or 355 days.
 It’s now Islamic ‘Year’ 1438 (October 2016 CE to September 2017).

 So how can the Muslim ‘year’ be a year?
 It can’t be, of course, because it isn’t.
 A year is the orbital period of the earth moving around the sun: 365 or 366 calendar days.

-No doubt farmers and others continued to observe lunar-solar cycles.
+No doubt Muslim farmers, herders and others continued to observe lunar-solar cycles.
 Today, the only effect of the lunar ‘year’ on most Muslims is the timing in the solar cycle of the lunar month of Ramadan.
 And this is the problem.

 In tropical Mecca, dawn to sunset (the Ramadan fast period specified in the Quran) at any time of year is about twelve hours – a manageable period for total fast.
 Also, in the tropics the difference between astronomical dawn (the start time agreed by most Muslim scholars) and sunrise is very short; in northern lattitudes it can be three or more hours.